Ganymede-Bio/website-docusaurus/docs/AnalysisNotebook.md

 :::info

-To save the notebook to a new name, modify 'new-notebook' to a different name in the cell to save the notebook to.
+To save the notebook to a different name, modify the `dest` key (i.e. - replace `new_notebook` with the desired notebook name) and execute the cell.

 :::